Bella-winter/plpfeb2025-firsthackathon-myportfolio/README.md

  •	Education & Certifications: Comprehensive list of academic achievements and professional certifications

  •	Interactive Navigation: Dropdown menus for easy access to projects and sections

- •	Contact Form: Direct communication with a clickable form where you get InTouch with me

  •	CV Download: Option to download my resume for detailed professional information

  .
 Contact Form - Allows visitors to send a message via email.